210: King Dinosaur

 The V-2 long-range ballistic missile was used by Nazi Germany during the latter period of World War II to attack targets in Belgium, the United Kingdom, and elsewhere in Europe.
 The “V” stood for “Vergeltungswaffe,” meaning “reprisal weapon.”
 More than 3,000 V-2s were launched by Germany, killing an estimated 7,250 people (though 12,000 forced laborers were also killed in the production and testing process).
 In the final days of the war, scientists who worked on the V-2 (including Werner von Braun) surrendered to the United States to ensure that they didn’t fall into Soviet hands.
 The U.S. raced to capture as much of the technology as it could, and the USSR was able to procure some as well.
 For the better part of a decade, the U.S. tested V-2s with the help of von Braun; this led to the development of the Redstone rocket, which carried the Mercury astronauts into space.
-“Fahrvergnügen” is a German word meaning “driving pleasure,” which was used by Volkswagen as an advertising slogan beginning in 1990.
+“Fahrvergnügen” is a German neologism meaning “driving pleasure,” which was used by Volkswagen as an advertising slogan from 1990 to 1992.

 [Imitating JFK.]
 I believe, by the end of this decade, we will land a piece of stock footage on another planet.
 Ask not what a process shot can do for you … –Very good.

 John F. Kennedy (1917-1963) was the 35th president of the United States.
 This riff is a mashup of two famous Kennedy quotations.
 The first is from a 1961 speech before a joint session of Congress: “I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.”
 The second is from his inaugural address earlier in the year: “Ask not what your country can do for you; ask what you can do for your country.”